nmetulev/wc-react/readme.md

 All properties and events map exactly as they are defined on the web component.

+> Note: React events following the `onEvent` naming convention are also supported.
+For example, if you use the `onClick` event on the React component, wc-react will register the `click` event with the web component.

 ## Typescript

 `wrapWc` supports optional props type to ensure type safety when using the component: